servoice/react-feedback-widget/README.md

 export default App;
 ```

+Specific examples with codesandboxes coming soon.

 ## About

-This project is maintained by David Groeche and [SerVoice](https://servoice.io).
+This project is maintained by [David Groechel](https://dgroechel.com) and [SerVoice](https://servoice.io).